omicsEye/omePath/README.md

 # deepath
 deepath is a generic tool for omics pathway enrichment analysis

-* **Citation:** if you use the deepath software, please cite our manuscript: Rahnavard et al. **deepath: a generic tool for omics enrichment analysis**.
+* **Citation:** if you use the deepath software, please cite our manuscript: Ali Rahnavard and Himel Mallick (2021). **deepath: Generic Omics Pathway Enrichment Analysis.** R package version 1.1.1. https://www.rahnavard.org/deepath.
 * This page provides a quick toturial (workshop orinted) infomration to start and use *deepath*.